Why do Scuba Divers Dive Backwards into the Water?

 There are a number of methods to enter the water when you go diving.
 One of the most common ones is that scuba divers dive backwards into the water.
 That is only one of the ways to enter though and it is the one entry-method that is associated with an age-old joke though.

 When wondering aloud why scuba divers dive backwards into the water, novice divers often find themselves in the position of hearing an age-old joke.
 It goes something like this:

 Divers roll backward into the water because if they rolled forward, they would fall into the boat.

-But why is it that a standard method of entering the water when scuba diving is on our backs?
+But why do scuba divers dive backwards into the water?
+Why is it that a standard method of entering the water is that divers fall backward instead of head first?
 Couldn’t we fling our legs over the side of the boat and roll in face first?
-To be sure, the idea of looking into the water as we fall into it is more comfortable than falling blindly backward.
+To be sure, the idea of looking into the water as we fall into it is more comfortable than to roll blindly backward.

 Well, there are a few explanations.
 And, becoming familiar with the rationale will prevent new scuba divers from having to hear the humorous, if not very informative, joke about tumbling head-first into the deck.

-To get started, you’re going to don all of your gear on the deck of the boat.
+To get started, check your gear and make sure all equipment is working.
+Verify that the batteries of your dive computer and other pieces of gear are sufficiently full.
+You and your dive party are going to don all of the dive gear on the deck of the boat.
 Get ready for entry by sitting on the gunwale with your back to the water.

 Where are your hands?

 Once you’ve checked (and double-checked) that the area is clear behind you, place your right hand over your regulator to hold it in place while using your fingertips to stabilize your mask.
 Your left hand can keep any other loose hoses in place.
 You can use it to keep your facemask on, secure the strap at the back of your head, or stay at your side.